-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No With titl -deeds е Lost b.
-If you have answered 'yes' or 'with title deeds', please gi of the work or installations to which the guarantee(s) rela ve c letails s): C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: Ye es/No 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: No/
+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) (NO) Yes Don't know With tit deeds Lost b.
+If you have answered 'yes of the work or installation s' or 'v with ti the guara ', please g intee(s) re ive de late(s) etails): C. Are there any outstanding guarantees listed above? g clain ns un der any o f the Yes /No If you have answered yes , pleas se giv e details: 15.
+Boundaries So far as you are aware property been moved in the of your Yes Do Kno n't If you have answered yes, pleas se giv e details:

 16. Notices that affect your property In the past 3 years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-No b. that affects your property in some other way?
-No C. that requires you to do any maintenance, repairs or improvements to your property?
-No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.
+Yes/No/ Don't know b. that affects your property in some other way?
+Yes/No Don't know c. that requires you to do any maintenance, repairs or improvements to your property?
+Yes/No) Don't know If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.